diseasemodeling/COVID19/README.md

 An interactive simulation tool for evaluating combination interventions for phased reopening- Application to the State of New York.
 The model can be used to evaluate weekly changes in options for social distancing, contact tracing and testing, and universal testing, for a 52 week period.

 ## To use the simulation tool for evaluating decisions
 1. Click on below model link to open the code in Google Colab - you will have to log in to your google account.
-The simulation model is built in Python, if you run it in Google Colab you do not have to install any software
+The simulation model is built in Python, if you run it in Colab, you do not have to install any software.

       [Run model link](https://colab.research.google.com/drive/1GXs3hBg68w23-Kv5GCFQI30KKRxsfyFP)

-2. In Colab click on 'Runtime-->Run all'.
-Follow instructions given by model to enter the decisons you would like to evaluate for
+2. In Colab, click on 'Runtime-->Run all'.
+Follow instructions given by the model to enter decisons you would like to evaluate for
       - Reduction in contacts  (social distancing measures)
       - Contact tracing and testing capacity
       - Universal testing capacity